toltec-dev/toltec/docs/package.md

 List of SHA-256 checksums for the source files.
 After copying or downloading a source file to the `$srcdir` directory, the build script will verify its integrity by comparing its checksum with the one registered here.
 You can request to skip this verification by entering `SKIP` instead of a valid SHA-256 checksum (discouraged for files fetched from remote computers).
-This array must have exactly as much elements as the `source` array.
+This array must have exactly as many elements as the `source` array.

-### Build section (optional)
+### Build section

-The build section is made up of a function called `build()` which runs in the context of a Docker container with the chosen `image`.
+The build section is made up of a function called `build()`, which runs in the context of a Docker container with the chosen `image`.
 This function has access to all the metadata fields declared above.
+This function will only be run if the `image` field is defined and must be omitted otherwise.
 The working directory is already populated with all the sources declared in `sources`.
-It can be omitted for packages which do not require a build step.
+It can be omitted for packages that do not require a build step.

-### Package section (required)
+### Package section

-The package section is made up of a function called `package()` which runs outside of the Docker container, in an unspecified working directory.
+The package section comprises a function called `package()`, which runs outside of the Docker container in an unspecified working directory.
 It has access to all the metadata fields, plus the `$srcdir` and `$pkgdir` variables.
 The `$pkgdir` directory is initially empty.
 The `$srcdir` directory is the working directory of the previous Docker container after running the build section.
-The `package()` function populates the `$pkgdir` directory with the files and directories that need to be installed by using files from the `$srcdir` directory.
+The `package()` function populates the `$pkgdir` directory with the files and directories that need to be installed using files from the `$srcdir` directory.

-### Install section (optional)
+### Install section

-The install section can contain additional functions to customize the behaviour of the package when it is installed, removed or upgraded on the device.
+The install section can contain additional functions to customize the behavior of the package when it is installed, removed, or upgraded on the device.
 Those functions are `preinstall()`, `configure()`, `preremove()`, `postremove()`, `preupgrade()` and `postupgrade()`.
 Unlike the previous functions, all the install functions **run in the context of the target device.**
 They have access to all the metadata fields, but not to other functions.